Working in Denmark

 - Average working hours: normally 37 hours a week.

-- Tax rates: Denmark is one of the highest taxed countries in the world.
+- Tax rates: Denmark is one of the highest taxed countries in the world, but one of the happiest.
 There is a 8% flat rate social security tax, which is gross (deducted before other taxes are calculated).
-Each municipal area also imposes a tax for local services; the 2013 average was 24.9%.
-Income tax is progressive, with the top rate being 15%.
-At its highest rates, the total tax can be 55.6% (in 2013 and 2014).
+Income tax is progressive, starting at 0% and rising to 59% at the highest rate.
 Don't forget to check your UK tax and National Insurance position with HM Revenue & Customs (HMRC) to ensure that you are not losing any UK pension rights.

 Applying for jobs

 Citizens from the European Union (EU) and European Economic Area (EEA) can go to their nearest job centre in Denmark to look for work.
 In addition, the Work in Denmark website and three service centres in Copenhagen, Odense and Aarhus can also help you to find work in Denmark.

 The typical method for applying for a job in Denmark is via a covering letter and CV.
 A Danish CV should be in a similar format to a UK one.
 See Eurograduate, Denmark – Sample CV for an example.

 Application procedures can vary and will be included in the job details.

 The interview process is similar to the UK.
 Candidates are invited for interview and questioned about their professional competence, personality and motivation.
 Employers will assess if you fit with the culture of their organisation.
 They will expect you to have a good understanding of their business.
 Psychometric and aptitude tests are increasingly popular, particularly with larger companies.